ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 ## Communication Models

-At the core of this library programing is done in tuples, but it empowers the user to work transparently via different communication models.
+At the core of this library, programing is done in tuples, but the library empowers the user to work with via different communication models.
 OrleanSpaces does implement the following models:

 * Synchronous Request-Reply model.
 * Asynchronous Request-Reply model.